 - Not as flexible as VSCode in terms of extensions.

 It depends on your needs.
-If you work on large projects, need compatibility with multiple tools, or enjoy customizing your environment, VSCode remains a solid choice.
-But if you’re focused on agile development, rapid prototyping, and want to experience true vibe coding, Cursor is a promising tool that places AI at the center of the process.
+If you work on large projects, need compatibility with multiple tools or enjoy customizing your environment, VSCode remains a solid choice.
+But if you are focused on agile development, rapid prototyping and want to experience true vibe coding, Cursor is a compelling tool that puts AI at the center of the process.

-Many developers combine both: VSCode for heavy tasks and Cursor for quick sessions or creative prototypes.
+Many development teams combine both: VSCode for heavy-duty tasks and Cursor for fast sessions or creative prototypes.

 All signs point to yes.
-The collaboration between developers and artificial intelligence is not just a passing trend; it’s a structural change in how we write code.
-Tools like Cursor and advanced features of VSCode mark the beginning of a new era in which programming resembles designing, communicating, and refining ideas more than writing every line manually.
+The collaboration between developers and artificial intelligence is not a passing trend — it is a structural shift in how we write code.
+Tools like Cursor and the advanced features of VSCode mark the beginning of a new era where programming looks more like designing, communicating and refining ideas than writing every line manually.